alex-ozdemir/rust-class/plan.md

    * Non-lexical borrow
    * Final Project?
    * Rc, RefCell, Cell, etc.

+#### Rc, RefCell, Cell

+These are all the tools that allow programmers to break out of the strict ownership rules.
+We should definitely take a look at them, but I actually haven't use them much so I'm not sure how too yet.

 I'll also be spending the summer working with Rust, and will probably come up with new ideas along the way.